boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 ![jenkins](/assets/posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents/01-03-InstallingPlugins.jpg){: .enable-lightbox}

-Once it is installed we can configure it to point to the docker host.
+Once it is installed we can configure it to point to the Docker host.

 ### Setup A Docker Cloud